 The Supreme Court

-One of the easiest things President Trump could do on Inauguration Day is nominate a replacement for Supreme Court Justice Antonin Scalia, who died unexpectedly in February.
-Given that Trump released a long list of potential nominees in September and the vacancy has now been open for over nine months, Trump might act quickly to name a replacement.
+One of the easiest things President Trump could do on Inauguration Day is nominate a replacement for Supreme Court Justice Antonin Scalia, who died unexpectedly in February 2016.
+Given that Trump released a long list of potential nominees in September and the vacancy has now been open for more than 10 months, Trump might act quickly to name a replacement.
 But, because Trump’s nominee will have to be sent to the Senate for confirmation, we could easily be looking at the summer before the Supreme Court is back up to its full bench of nine justices.

 Although Trump is likely to be a disaster for the environment, his initial impact will be slightly more limited.
 The Environmental Protection Agency’s rules-making process is quite onerous and can take years, meaning it will be difficult for Trump to repeal Obama’s landmark Clean Power Plan quickly, and more dramatic changes—such as removing the EPA’s ability to regulate carbon dioxide entirely—would take legislation from Congress, which could take much longer and would be subject to Democratic filibusters (if the filibuster survives).
 One thing Trump could do immediately is withdraw the United States from the Paris Agreement on climate action.